Dosage Form: tablet

 In addition to the warnings listed above, the following syndromes and serious reactions have been reported in patients on Dapsone.

-Hematologic Effects: Dose-related hemolysis is the most common adverse effect and is seen in patients with or without G6PD deficiency.
-Almost all patients demonstrate the inter-related changes of a loss of 1 to 2g of hemoglobin, an increase in the reticulocytes (2 to 12%), a shortened red cell life span and a rise in methemoglobin.
+Dose-related hemolysis is the most common adverse effect and is seen in patients with or without G6PD deficiency.
+Almost all patients demonstrate the inter-related changes of a loss or 1 to 2g of hemoglobin, an increase in the reticulocytes (2 to 12%), a shortened red cell life span and a rise in methemoglobin.
 G6PD deficient patients have greater responses.

-Body As A Whole: In addition to the warnings and adverse effects reported above, additional adverse reactions include: nausea, vomiting, abdominal pains, pancreatitis, vertigo, blurred vision, tinnitus, insomnia, fever, headache, psychosis, phototoxicity, pulmonary eosinophilia, tachycardia, albuminuria, the nephrotic syndrome, hypoalbuminemia without proteinuria, renal papillary necrosis, male infertility, drug-induced Lupus erythematosus and an infectious mononucleosis-like syndrome.
+In addition to the warnings and adverse effects reported above, additional adverse reactions include: nausea, vomiting, abdominal pains, pancreatitis, vertigo, blurred vision, tinnitus, insomnia, fever, headache, psychosis, phototoxicity, pulmonary eosinophilia, tachycardia, albuminuria, the nephrotic syndrome, hypoalbuminemia without proteinuria, renal papillary necrosis, male infertility, drug induced Lupus erythematosus and an infectious mononucleosis like syndrome.
 In general, with the exception of the complications of severe anoxia from overdosage (retinal and optic nerve damage, etc.) these adverse reactions have regressed off drug.

 Nausea, vomiting, hyperexcitability can appear a few minutes up to 24 hours after ingestion of an overdosage.
 Methemoglobin induced depression, convulsions or severe cyanosis requires prompt treatment.
 In normal and methemoglobin reductase deficient patients, methylene blue, 1 to 2 mg/kg of body weight, given slowly intravenously, is the treatment of choice.
 The effect is complete in 30 minutes, but may have to be repeated if methemoglobin reaccumulates.
 For non-emergencies, if treatment is needed, methylene blue may be given orally in doses of 3 to 5 mg/kg every 4 to 6 hours.
 Methylene blue reduction depends on G6PD and should not be given to fully expressed G6PD deficient patients.